meetpatell07/kg-chatbot-vercel-ai/README.md

    - **KB Only Mode**: Uses RAG (Retrieval-Augmented Generation) with strict KB context
    - **LLM + KB Mode**: Augments KB context with LLM knowledge or uses LLM as fallback

+## Architecture

+- **Relational Data** (Users, Sessions, Messages): Stored in Neon PostgreSQL using Prisma ORM
+- **Vector Data** (Document Embeddings): Stored in Chroma Cloud for optimized vector search

 ## Notes

+- Documents are stored in Chroma Cloud (optimized for vector operations)
-- The vector database is stored in Neon PostgreSQL (cloud-hosted)
+- User data, sessions, and messages are stored in Neon PostgreSQL (optimized for relational queries)
 - Re-run `pnpm ingest` if you update the FAQ document
 - The system uses cosine distance for vector search (0 = identical, 2 = opposite)
 - Distance threshold of 1.0 is used to determine if KB has a good match
-- The pgvector extension must be enabled in your Neon database

 ## License